Home » Health Conditions » Women's Health » Birth Control

 If you are looking for short or long-term birth control that can be stopped at any time, and doesn’t interfere with sexual spontaneity, the birth control patch may be for you.
 Due to the progestin-estrogen combination, the patch also helps to regulate heavy, painful and erratic menstrual periods, and lowers the risk of ovarian cancer.

-Birth control patch side effects may include breast tenderness, nausea, headache, and menstrual cramps, similar to those of birth control pills, with the addition of possible rash or redness at the patch site.
+Birth control patch side may include breast tenderness, nausea, headache, and menstrual cramps, similar to those of birth control pills, with the addition of possible rash or redness at the patch site.

 Birth control patches are not for everyone, however.
 Women who are pregnant, nursing, over 35, smokers, or who suffer from blood clots or have history of heart attack, stroke, or certain kinds of cancer should not use the birth control patch.
 Also, the patch does not protect against sexually transmitted diseases (STDs), including HIV.
 Condoms should be worn while on the birth control patch to provide the best protection against STDs.